maxsmooth/git-pocket/README.md

 | `HEAD`              | Represents the latest commit in current branch  |
 | `Tag`               | Represents a specific commit used for marking important points in hisotry |

+Make git rember your credentials from 2nd time you push/pull and on: `$ git config credential.helper cache`

 ## $getting-started